P-H-B-D/678_PINN/README.md

 Based off of the codebase of https://github.com/madagra/basic-pinn, I expand the framework to include another first order ODE (exponential curve) and two second order ODEs (simple harmonic oscilator and damped harmonic oscillator).
 Additionally, I explore the effects of hyperparameters on the performance of these systems in these simple demonstrations.

-(IN PROGRESS): Additionally, I implement a methodology for dynamically weighting the contribution of the interior and boundary term weights, decreasing them with iteration, resulting in performance enhancements for a variety of differential equations.
+Additionally, I implement a methodology for dynamically weighting the contribution of the interior and boundary term weights, decreasing them with iteration, resulting in performance enhancements for a variety of differential equations.

 ### Exponential
 ![](https://github.com/P-H-B-D/678_PINN/blob/main/exponential.gif)